- Red fox

-Foxes exibit both monogamy and polygamy.
-Monogamy is when one male and one female form a breeding pair.
-Monogamy may be limited to one breeding season or it may extend for a lifetime.
-Polygamy is when the male mates with several females.
+Foxes exhibit both monogamy and polygamy.
 The red fox is not completely monogamous as polygamy occurs through males roaming in search of receptive females, males mating with more than one female in the same range, and males monopolising the ranges of two vixens.

 Vixens mate once a year and will accept males over a three-day period and are stimulated to breed by changing day length and food availability.
 Male foxes are infertile from September to March due to the absence of sperm in the testes during this period.
 Within Australian fox populations, mating occurs over a 3 to 7 week period from mid-June to the end of July.

-Fox litter size varies from 3 to 5 cubs per vixen with 85-97 per cent of vixens pregnant each season.
-Pregnancy lasts for 51-53 days and cubs are born early August to late September.
+Fox litter size varies from 3 to 5 cubs.
+Pregnancy lasts for 51 to 53 days and cubs are born in dens early August to late September.

 Young foxes disperse from their family unit at the end of summer and beginning of autumn which results in a large floating population of young foxes looking for a more permanent place to live.
-Since the mortality of adult foxes is considerably high (50-60 per cent), there is a rapid and considerable change in territory occupancy from one year to another.
+Since the mortality of adult foxes is considerably high (50 to 60 per cent), there is a rapid and considerable change in territory occupancy from one year to another.